Last Updated on January 15, 2023

 Mandolin

-Dishes not only highlight the protein but all elements on your plate.
-Located in the Hayes Barton neighborhood, Mandolin is a Raleigh restaurant offering a fresh take on Southern food.
+Dishes highlight not only the protein but also all the elements on your plate.
+Mandolin is a Raleigh restaurant in the Hayes Barton neighborhood offering a fresh take on Southern food.

 Poole’s Downtown Diner